skoopplayz/Balltze-Network-Static/README.md

 ## Demo:
 Demo Link: https://balltze-network-demo.pages.dev
 ## Policy:
-Balltze Network is not responsible for your creation.
-By using this service we are not accountable for you.
-Before using this service please take thiss message into consideration.
+Balltze Network is not responsible for the services provided.
+By using this service we are not accountable.
+Before using this service please take this message into consideration.
 Use this service at your own risk, responsibily and ethically.

 <a><img src="Balltze.gif"></img></a>